Maine Home Garden News — August 2016

 - Pink clover (Trifolium pratense)

 - Hairy vetch (Vicia villosa)

-For more information on the care of cut flowers read more in Care of Cut Flowers and Foliage (PDF) by James C Schmidt of the University of Illinois.
+For more information on the care of cut flowers read more in Start to Finish: Growing a Cut Flower Garden from the University of Illinois.

 Master Gardener Mentors Can Ease the Transition for New Trainees